TwanLuttik/gh-action-scp/readme.md

+Note: This is a clone of [this gh action](https://github.com/garygrossgarten/github-action-scp) but hasn't been updated in a while and needing to fix a few things that is blocking

 # GitHub Action SCP

 Simple GitHub Action to copy a folder or single file to a remote server using SSH.
 This is working with the latest [GitHub Actions](https://github.com/features/actions).